 Getting ThereFrom Seattle take I-90 East past downtown North Bend to Exit 34.
 Turn left at the Stop.
 In 0.6 mile turn right onto SE Middle Fork Road (#56).
 After a mile or so, you will come to a fork and the road will split.
 It doesn't matter whether you go left or right because both ways converge after a quarter mile.
 2.5 miles from the beginning of SE Middle Fork Road, there is an unmarked parking space on the left side of the road (right after gravel road starts).
 Across the street is a white, rusty, metal gate.

 Across the street from the parking area is a gravel road with a blue gate.
 Go around the gate and continue up the road for just less than a quarter mile.
 It will be the first small trail that opens up on the left.
 You will know you are in the right place if the incline is mellow and you go past a creek after 200 yards.
 After another 100 yards, the trail becomes immediately steep.
 The trail is rough, steep, and has several spurs that along the way later rejoin the main path.
 The last mile is slightly undefined but with conical shaped peaks such as the mailbox, generally up is the right direction.
-When you pass the boulder field, you are nearing the summit.
+When you pass the talus slope, you are nearing the summit.

 The Department of Natural Resources announced in June 2008 that it has plans to make some changes to the route to the summit.
 As many of us know, the condition of the trail in spots is severely eroded.
 The increased popularity of this hike has resulted in an increase of damage to the ground-cover.
 Many tree roots are now exposed and multiple ankle injuries have been reported.
 Recently the WTA decided that this trail is not up to WTA standards and a notice / warning has been posted at the trail head.
 The DNR intends to make "emergency repairs" while maintaining the rugged nature of the trail.
 Furthermore they plan to build a new trail with an easier grade as an alternative option, hoping this will take some of the strain off the old trail.